 There are a few ways to tell if a review is sourced from LSA, even if it does not have the “Google verified job” label:

 - The review also has a city and/or the job performed label

-- The review won’t also be present on their GMB listing
+- You won’t be able to find the review on their GMB listing

 Both of the following reviews were submitted through LSA:

-Note that both show city and job type.
+Note that some of the reviews show city as well as job type.
 A review sourced from Google My Business will not show either of these.
-Not all LSA reviews show both city and job type, but as long as one of them is present, it’s an LSA review.
-Another giveaway that the first review was submitted through LSA is that it shows the reviewer’s profile name.
-More on that later.
+Not all LSA reviews will include this information, but if one of these details are present, it’s an LSA sourced review.

 When looking at the LSA profile for a business, verified reviews will be at the top of the list of reviews.
 The LSA reviews that aren’t verified will be mixed in with the GMB sourced reviews below them with the most recent showing first.
 And you cannot sort reviews in LSA like you can in GMB.